Verbal abuse

 Phase II, or the Violence phase, finds the abuser spiraling out of control as he or she feels control over the victim dwindling.
 The abuser’s threats increase, tension peaks, and physical or extreme emotional abuse follows.
 The violent incident is unpredictable, because it is not the victim’s behavior that triggers it; it is usually triggered by an external event or the abuser’s emotional state of mind.
 The abuser blames the victim for the making “it” happen.
 The victim has lost control altogether and is helpless during this escalation.
 Sometimes victims instigate Phase II to “get it over with” so they gain some control again.

-Phase III, or the Honeymoon phase, brings about a transformation in the abuser who is now remorseful and apologetic and showers the victim with attention, expressions of love, and promises that “it” will never happen again as he or she manipulates the victim into forgiveness and draws the victim back into the relationship.
+Phase III, or the Reconciliation phase, brings about a transformation in the abuser who is now remorseful and apologetic and showers the victim with attention, expressions of love, and promises that “it” will never happen again as they manipulate the victim into forgiveness and draw the victim back into the relationship.
 Though confused, the victim often feels guilty and responsible for the incident, minimizes it, and forgives the abuser.

 Risk Factors

-Generally, risk factors for being verbally abused are lower socioeconomic status, physical or mental disability, insecurity, dependence, low self-esteem, personality disorders, marital conflict, isolation, substance abuse, and higher education and occupation achievements.
+Generally, risk factors for being verbally abused are lower socioeconomic status, physical or mental disability, insecurity, dependence, low self-esteem, personality disorders, marital conflict, isolation, substance abuse, and the jeopardy of educational and occupational achievements.
 Risk factors also include having low self-esteem, intense need for affection, history of being abused, codependence, depression, isolation, substance abuse, difficulty expressing emotions, and selflessness.

 Risk factors for being an abuser include inability to control anger, extreme jealousy, gender beliefs about male domination, history of being abused, unrealistic expectations of relationship, antisocial personality, irresponsibility for own actions, threats of violence, low self-esteem, relationship codependence, substance abuse, personality disorder, and power and control issues.